-- To approve corporate employment policies, other than minor or technical changes to existing policies, which do not affect the underlying principles of the policies. - 2.
-To take key policy decisions in relation to equal pay, single status, job evaluation and market supplement payments. - 3.
+- To approve corporate employment policies, which form the terms and conditions of council employees; other than minor or technical changes to existing policies which are delegated to the Director of People and Organisational Change, which do not affect the underlying principles of the policies. - 2.
+To take key policy decisions in relation to equal pay, single status, job evaluation and approve recruitment and retention payments to address recruitment and retention difficulties where these arise as appropriate. - 3.
 To determine the standard terms and conditions on which all staff hold office, including procedures for their dismissal. - 4.
-To consider proposals for changes to standard terms and conditions of employment including the local implementation of national pay awards to the Councils pay structure. - 5.
-To consider corporate disputes on terms and conditions of employment.

-- 6. To receive reports from the Corporate Joint Committee and the Health and Safety Committee as required in respect of the remit of the Appointments and Conditions of Service Committee. - 7.
-Fulfil the governance role in ensuring the Leader of the Council is undertaking effective performance monitoring of Executive Directors. - 8.
-To be responsible for appointments and dismissals as detailed in Appendix 9 of the Constitution.
+To consider proposals for changes to standard terms and conditions of employment including noting the local implementation of national pay awards to the Council's pay structure. - 5.
+To consider corporate disputes on terms and conditions of employment, aligned to the Council's consultative framework. - 6.
+To receive reports from the Corporate Joint Committee and the Health and Safety Committee as required in respect of the remit of the Appointments and Conditions of Service Committee. - 7.
+Fulfil the governance role in ensuring the Leader of the Council is undertaking effective performance monitoring of the Managing Director.